 Take note of the following 7 tips to stand out from the other candidates in your next group interview…

-Whether or not you are an interview veteran or complete novice, it's important to do your research on the company and the role you applied for before you enter the interview.
+Whether or not you are an interview veteran or a complete novice, it is important to do your research on the company and the role you applied for before you enter the interview.
 You also need to review interview questions that you will likely be asked and prepare questions to ask the interviewer.

 Everyone goes to the interview with an idea that it is important to impress the interviewer.
 This sentence is true, however, you need to do it by being the real you.
 Not being true to yourself can be very telling to an experienced recruiter who interviews people on a daily basis.
 Over-use of common interview clichés is therefore important to avoid - you should use specific examples of your experience and keep your answers authentic.

-Whether you are doing a Skype interview or a group interview there are some etiquette rules that you need to be followed no matter what.
+Whether you are doing a Skype interview or a group interview, there are some etiquette rules that need to be followed no matter what.

 - Do not use bad language.
-Even if it is a very open-minded company it may give a bad impression in front of the interviewer and your fellow participants.
+Even if it is a very open-minded company, it may make a bad impression on the interviewer and your fellow participants.

-- Do not be rude if you do not like other people questions, answers or statements during the interview.
+- Do not be rude if you do not like other people's questions, answers, or statements during the interview.
 Keep the opinion to yourself and avoid creating a conflict.

 If you are working on a team project during the group interview, find an opportunity to lead.
 This does not mean taking over the whole interview, it can be as simple as including everyone, and making sure everyone has a task to complete.

-This interview style may seem like the most intimidating, especially if you haven’t been to many interviews before, but think on the bright side, at least you are not limited to just impressing one interviewer, you have the opportunity to impress multiple interviewers all at once!
+This interview style may seem like the most intimidating, especially if you haven’t been to many interviews before.
+But think about the bright side; at least you are not limited to just impressing one interviewer, you have the opportunity to impress multiple interviewers all at once!